 In April 2014, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2014-08, Presentation of Financial Statements (Topic 205) and Property, Plant, and Equipment (Topic 360): Reporting Discontinued Operations and Disclosures of Disposals of Components of an Entity.
 ASU 2014-08 changes the requirements for reporting discontinued operations in FASB Accounting Standards Codification Subtopic 205-20, such that a disposal of a component of an entity or a group of components of an entity is required to be reported in discontinued operations if the disposal represents a strategic shift that has (or will have) a major effect on an entity's operations and financial results.
-ASU 2014-08 requires an entity to present, for each comparative period, the assets and liabilities of a disposal group that includes a discontinued operation separately in the asset and liability sections, respectively, of the statement of financial position, as well as additional disclosures about discontinued operations.
+ASU 2014-08 requires an entity to present, for each comparative period, the assets and liabilities of a disposal group that includes a discontinued operations.
 Additionally, ASU 2014-08 requires disclosures about a disposal of an individually significant component of an entity that does not qualify for discontinued operations presentation in the financial statements and expands the disclosures about an entity's significant continuing involvement with a discontinued operation.
 The accounting update is effective for annual periods beginning on or after December 15, 2014.
 Accordingly, the Company has adopted the provisions of this new accounting standard at the beginning of fiscal year 2016, and has assessed the impact on its consolidated financial statements to be immaterial.

 In May 2014, the FASB issued ASU No. 2014-09, Revenue from Contracts with Customers (Topic 606), which requires an entity to recognize revenue from the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 The guidance addresses, in particular, contracts with more than one performance obligation, as well as the accounting for some costs to obtain or fulfill a contract with a customer, and provides for additional disclosures with respect to revenues and cash flows arising from contracts with customers.
-Public entities are required to apply the amendments on either a full- or modified retrospective basis for annual periods beginning after December 15, 2016 and for interim periods within those periods.
+Public entities are required to apply the amendments on either a full- or modified retrospective basis for annual periods beginning after December 15, 2017 and for interim periods within those periods.
 This update will be effective for us beginning in the first quarter of fiscal year 2018.
 Early adoption is not permitted.
 We are currently assessing the basis of adoption and evaluating the impact of the adoption of this update on our consolidated financial statements.

-In April 2015, the FASB issued ASU 2015-03, Simplifying the Presentation of Debt Issuance Costs.
+In April 2015, the FASB issued ASU 2015-03, Simplifying the Presentation of Debt Issuance Costs .
 This topic converges the guidance within U.S. GAAP and IFRS.
 The new standard intends to simplify the presentation of debt issuance costs to be presented in the balance sheet as a direct deduction from the carrying value of the associated debt liability.
 The new standard will more closely align the presentation of debt issuance costs under U.S. GAAP with the presentation under comparable IFRS.
 The new guidance is effective for annual reporting periods beginning after December 15, 2015, including interim reporting periods within that reporting period and early application is permitted.
 We plan to adopt the provisions of this new accounting standard at the beginning of fiscal year 2017.
-We are currently assessing the impact on our consolidated financial statements.
+The adoption of this standard is not expected to have a significant impact on our consolidated financial statements.

-Comparison of the Three Months Ended April 26, 2015 and April 27, 2014
+Comparison of the Three Months Ended July 26, 2015 and July 27, 2014